Politics of the United Kingdom: Non-Parliamentary political parties

-Following the 2021 Scottish Parliament Election the Scottish Greens have 8 MSPs in the Scottish Parliament and are the junior partner in the SNP/Green coalition.
+Following the 2021 Scottish Parliament election the Scottish Greens have 8 MSPs in the Scottish Parliament and are the junior partner in the SNP/Green coalition.
 They also 35 local councillors.

 The Green Party in Northern Ireland has previously had MLAs in the Northern Ireland Assembly.
 They currently have 8 local councillors.

 The Scottish Socialist Party (SSP) won its first seat in the Scottish Parliament in the 1999 Scottish Parliament election.
 In the 2003 Scottish Parliament election the party increased their number of seats to 6.
 The party built up its support through opposing the war in Iraq and fighting for policies such as free school meals and an end to prescription charges.
 In the 2007 Scottish Parliament election it lost all of its MSPs but remains politically active and continues to contest elections.

 The British National Party (BNP) became the official opposition in the 2006 Barking and Dagenham Council election, won a seat in the 2008 London Assembly election, two seats in the 2009 European elections, and received the fifth-highest share of votes in the 2010 general election.
 At their peak they had 58 local councillors.
 However, the early 2010s saw the BNP's support collapse and became fractured, resulting in them losing all elected representation by 2018.

 The British Democratic Party (BDP) was founded in 2013 by Andrew Brons, one of the British National Party's two MEPs.
 In 2022, following the collapse of the BNP, a plethora of prominent ex-BNP members rapidly began coalescing around the British Democrats.
 It is currently the only far-right UK political party with any elected representation.

+The Aspire Party has 24 out of the 45 seats in the Tower Hamlets council.